domialex/Sidekick/README.md

 # [![](https://i.imgur.com/1B5jR3D.png)](#) Sidekick [![](https://img.shields.io/github/v/release/domialex/sidekick?style=flat-square)](https://github.com/domialex/Sidekick/releases/latest/download/Sidekick.exe)
 A Path of Exile helper that shows item prices using the official Path of Exile Trade API.

-## DO NOT PLAY HARDCORE
+## Hardcore players watch out
-Related issues #295
+Related issues: #295

-Sidekick currently can crash and lag out your whole system for 2-3 seconds.
-We are working on a fix.
-But for the time being, We encourage you to not play hardcore with Sidekick.
-Use another tool.
+Sidekick currently can crash in some rare cases and lag out your mouse for 2-3 seconds.

+We are working on a fix, for the time being don't price check during fights ;).

 Sorry for the inconvenience.